 10 In comparison, the AG at least attempted to paint a picture of balancing the different interests at stake.
 The Constitutional Court failed to do so.
 The position of the majority never actually responded to the claimants' arguments of unconstitutional compromises made for the independence of judiciary, even if their pleadings were backed by an overwhelming amount of concurring academic opinions.
 The decision was, in general, strikingly inconsistent.
 For example, the Court first cited the Consultative Council of European Judges, whose opinion from 2017 clearly provides that abstract interpretational statements of courts 'raise concerns' for the role of judiciary in the system of separation of powers, and that the uniformity of case law should rather be ensured by procedural mechanisms and judicial remedies.
-See Consultative Council of European Judges (CCJE) Opinion No 20 (2017) 'The Role of Courts with Respect to the Uniform Application of the Law' https://rm.coe.int/opinion-ccje-en-20/16809ccaa5 accessed 31 March 2024.
+See Consultative Council of European Judges (CCJE) Opinion No 20 (2017) The Uniform Role Courts with Respect to the Application https://rm.coe.int/opinion-ccje-en-20/16809ccaa5 accessed 31 March 2024.
 Then, as if it exists in a parallel universe, the Court never referred back to its own citation; see point 17.1 of the Court's order (n 9).
-The most extensive part of the decision is actually a mispositioned and weak analysis of a potential violation of EU law - in particular, whether the uniformity mechanism stands at odds with the on (un)constitutionality from a national perspective, which is a matter deserving of its own analysis.
-Rather, we feel it necessary to reflect on the relevance of this decision from the perspective of EU law.
-As was stressed in the dissenting opinion, the Constitutional Court, by deciding the matter itself, failed to fulfil its own obligations under EU law, and refer this matter to the Court of Justice under the preliminary ruling mechanism.
-At the time, the lower-instance national courts had already referred their questions in Hann Invest, and the case was already pending in Luxembourg.
-It still is.
-Jumping the scene, the majority in the Constitutional Court have considered themselves expert enough in EU law to resolve the matter on their own.
-Having considered that the mechanism in no way prevents national courts from referring questions under Article 267 TFEU, the Court concluded there was no violation of EU law.
-What was completely ignored were the implications for the national mechanism under Article 19(1) TEU.
-Overall, we would hardly say that such an outcome was surprising.
-With this decision, the Croatian Constitutional Court only thickened its already shameful record of complying with its obligations under the Treaties.
-11 In any case, Luxembourg will soon have a say on whether they were right.
+The most extensive part of the decision is actually a mispositioned and weak analysis of a potential violation of EU law - in particular, whether the uniformity mechanism stands at odds with the judicial prerogatives to ask preliminary questions under Article 267 TFEU, while not even mentioning the independence concerns under Article 19 TEU.
+In its final conclusion, the Court bluntly proclaimed that 'having account of the aforementioned' (we are just not sure what the aforementioned is), no concerns are raised under the Constitution.
+The system sparkles with rainbows and sunshine.